raspberrypilearning/find-the-bug/en/step_4.md

 --- /task ---

 --- task ---
-**Test:** Click the green flag and test your project again.
+**Test:** Click on the green flag and test your project again.
 Can you remember where you hid the bug?

 Scratch highlights running code with a yellow outline:

 ![](images/running-code.png)

-**Tip:** If the parrot gets too annoying while you are coding you can click on the red stop button above the Stage to stop it.
+**Tip:** If the parrot gets too annoying while you are coding, you can click the red stop button above the Stage to stop it.

 --- /task ---